❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 Nov 19, 2023 | Prenuptial Agreements

-The first step in the process is of course determining whether a prenup makes sense for your situation.
+The first step in the process is, of course, determining whether a prenup makes sense for your situation.
 We can’t tell you what specifically makes sense in your situation, but we can equip you with the info.
 While prenups were previously thought of as only for the ultra-wealthy, nowadays more couples are signing them.
 Here are some common reasons people are getting prenups these days:

 • You want to choose what will be considered separate vs. marital property

-• You and your partner have vastly different incomes and you want to make sure both parties are taken care of in the event of a divorce
+• You and your partner have vastly different incomes, and you want to make sure both parties are taken care of in the event of a divorce

 • You have children from a previous relationship (a prenup can help make sure money stays in the family and doesn’t get split up in a divorce)